MicrosoftDocs/query-docs/query-languages/dax/columnstatistics-function-dax.md

 - **Table Name**: The current column’s table.
 - **Column Name**: The current column’s name.
 - **Min**: The minimum value found within the current column.
 - **Max**: The maximum value found within the current column.
 - **Cardinality**: The number of distinct values found within the current column.
 - **Max Length**: The length of the longest string found within the current column (only applicable for string columns).

 ## Remarks

-- Columns in an error state and columns from query-scope calculated tables do not appear in the result table:
+- Columns in an error state and columns from query-scope calculated tables do not appear in the result table.

 - If a filter from the filter context is applied to COLUMNSTATISTICS(), an error is returned.